This is our perfection: to find out our imperfections.– St. Augustine (as paraphrased by Sr. Joan Chittister)

 One day, I simply decided to accept my speech, just as it was.
 I would not try to become fluent; I would just speak.
 Over time, something amazing happened.
 I became happier and more at peace with myself – and my stuttering became less severe.

-I want the same for you too.
-So embrace the following five ways I learned to find perfection in imperfection:
+The following are five ways I learned to embrace my flaws and find perfection in imperfection:

 1. Accept that you are imperfectly perfect